oracle-livelabs/developer/dev-guide-ai-finance/json-answers/json-answers.md

 ## Task 1: Challenge Requirements

-The company has requested an enhancement to the current customer data and would now like to see the parameter for **age** to be reflected.

-## Task 1: JSON Duality Views Coding Exercise
+This challenge consists of **three steps**:

+* First, update the frontend of the loan application to enable loan officers to view and modify customer ages.
+* Second, calculate the average age across the client base using the corrected information.
+* Third, use JSON Duality Views to run SQL queries on the updated data.

+## Task 2: Update application frontend

-The company has requested an enhancement to the current customer data and would now like to see the parameter for **age** to be reflected.
+* The company has requested an enhancement to the current customer data and would now like to see the parameter for **age** to be reflected.

 1. In the Customer.py file, find the 🔍 Customer Details Section at line 219
 2. Update the section to include a new parameter for **age**.